 In 2006, easyfinancial, the Company's non-prime consumer lending division began operating with the goal of bridging the gap between traditional financial institutions and costly payday lenders.
-Since then, easyfinancial has significantly expanded and evolved to support the Company's vision of providing everyday Canadians a path to a better tomorrow, today, as they improve their credit and graduate back to prime borrowing.

 Historically, consumer demand for non-prime loans in Canada was satisfied by the consumer-lending arms of several large, international financial institutions.
-Since 2009, many of the largest branch-based participants in this market (including Wells Fargo, HSBC Finance and CitiFinancial) have either closed their operations or dramatically reduced their size over the past years due to changes in banking regulations related to risk adjusted capital requirements.
+Since 2009, many of the largest branch-based participants in this market (including Wells Fargo, HSBC Finance and CitiFinancial) have either closed their operations or dramatically reduced their size due to changes in banking regulations related to risk adjusted capital requirements.
 Today, traditional financial institutions are generally unwilling or unable to offer credit solutions to consumers that are deemed to be a higher credit risk due to the consumer's financial situation or less-than-perfect credit history.
 For this reason, demand in this market is met by a variety of industry participants who offer diverse products including auto lending, credit cards, installment loans, retail finance programs, small business lending and real estate secured lending.
 Generally, industry participants have tended to focus on a single product rather than providing consumers with a broad integrated suite of financial products and services.
 As a result, easyfinancial is one of a small number of coast-to-coast non-prime lenders with a history of success.

 The business model of easyfinancial is based on lending out capital in the form of unsecured and secured consumer loans to non-prime borrowers who are generally unable to access credit from traditional sources such as major banks.
-The company originates loans up to \$35,000 with rates between 19.9% - 46.9% which are fixed payment and fully amortizing installment products.
-In addition, the company offers a starter loan product for those customers that do not qualify for traditional instalment loans called creditplus, a secured savings loan designed to help customers build a positive credit history. easyfinancial also offers a number of optional ancillary products including a customer protection program that provides creditor insurance, a home and auto benefits product which provides roadside assistance and a credit monitoring and optimization tool that helps customers understand the steps to take to rebuild their credit and improve their financial outcomes.
+The company originates loans up to \$45,000 with rates between 19.9% - 46.9% which are fixed payment and fully amortizing installment products.
+All payment made by borrowers are reported to credit reporting agencies to help customers rebuild their credit.
+In addition, the company offers a starter loan product for those customers that do not qualify for traditional instalment loans called creditplus, a secured savings loan designed to help customer protection program that provides creditor insurance, a home and auto benefits product which provides roadside assistance and a credit monitoring and optimization tool that helps customers understand the steps to take to rebuild their credit and improve their financial outcomes.